upbound/docs/content/accounts/authentication/oidc-configuration.md

 | `['upbound:spaces:api', 'upbound:spaces:controlplanes']` | This Identity is for both Space-level and ControlPlane APIs |

-You can set this claim at the identity provider and map it in the ID token, or you can inject it in the authenticator with the `jwt.claimMappings.extra` array.
+You can set this claim in two ways:

+- In the identity provider mapped in the ID token.
+- Inject in the authenticator with the `jwt.claimMappings.extra` array.

 For example:
 ```yaml
 apiVersion: apiserver.config.k8s.io/v1beta1
 kind: AuthenticationConfiguration